therealexpertai/nlapi-python/README.md

 ### Relations

-*Relations* are obtained with the `relations` analysis that labels concepts expressed in the text with their semantic role.
+**Relations** are obtained with the `relations` sub-analysis that labels concepts expressed in the text with their semantic role with respect to the verb they are connected to.

 ```